alex-page/alexpage.dev/content/a11ycolor/header.md

 # a11ycolor

-Find the closest accessible color, when they don't meet contrast.
+Find the closest accessible color for two colors.